CodeCrafter40/Virtual-Campus-Solution-for-UCL/README.md

 - **Frontend Development:** Utilized React to build responsive and intuitive user interfaces for students, teachers, and administrators.
 - **Backend Development:** Developed robust backend services using Java Spring Boot to handle various operations such as course management, enrollment processes, and user authentication.
 - **Database Management:** Managed the MySQL database to ensure efficient data storage and retrieval, maintaining data integrity and security.
-- **Mobile App Development:** Developed a Mobile App using Flutter.
 - **Integration Handling:** Integrated Zoom for video conferencing, Firebase for authentication, and SMS services for notifications, ensuring seamless interoperability of the system components.

 ### 7: The Impact Created